QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

 Simulations
 -----------------

-The bottom two subfigures show the outcomes of 500 simulations of the decision process
+The next figure shows the outcomes of 500 simulations of the decision process

 On the left is a histogram of the stopping times, which equal the number of draws of :math:`z_k` required to make a decision